ethangwang.

 February 14th, 2026

 During the pandemic, people had to get COVID-19 vaccinations and booster shots.
-My second booster shot hurt my left shoulder so much it kept me from sleeping.
-I discovered that if I ever laid down, my shoulder would hurt, but if I sat straight up, my shoulder would hurt a little less.
-So on that night after I got my booster shot, I ended up spending the night sitting straight up and awake.
-I tried to sleep while sitting up, and it worked from time to time, but once I started to lose consciousness and naturally drift into a fetal position, my shoulder pain would wake me up because I was laying down again.
-And it would go like this throughout the night until the sunrise came.
+My second booster shot hurt my left shoulder so much it kept me from lying down, and therefore, sleeping.
+But I discovered that if I sat straight up, my shoulder would hurt a little less.
+So for an entire night, I ended up sitting straight up and awake.
+It was my first all-nighter.

-But just before the sunrise, the birds began to chirp.
-It was a beautiful sound, a sound I had never heard before because truthfully I never cared to notice but also because this was the first time I had been awake before the sun.
+Soon the sun began to rise and I heard a beautiful sound.
+A sound I had never heard before because truthfully I never cared to paid attention.
 It was the first time I had truly experienced the morning, and it was beautiful.

-So I opened the window and the world in all its beauty and nature came rushing in with the smell of fresh air.
+And as I opened the window, the world in all its beauty and nature came rushing in with the smell of fresh air.
 The air that I had never noticed, even though I’d been outside before.
 It was more refreshing than the deepest slumber.
 More refreshing than taking a shower underneath a hidden waterfall in the forest.
 I felt like I could trace the source of the smell back to the exact tree it originated from- okay that’s overdoing it lol.

 But regardless, staying cooped up inside a house for nearly 1.5 years during the pandemic made me realize just how much I took nature for granted.
 What I heard, saw, and felt.
 The bird song, sunrise, and fresh air.